yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 ## Milestone B: Creating the Music screen

+Next, create the basic layout for the Music screen.
 Start with getting the HTML and CSS layout right, without worrying about the gifs: [screenshot](images/hw4-skeleton-layout.png)

 ### General layout
 {:.no_toc}